Questions We Typically Hear at Texas Grass Fed Farms

 Small-batch processing.
 Our beef goes through USDA-inspected facilities that handle smaller volumes with more care than industrial meatpacking plants.
 We are not processing thousands of head of cattle per day like the industrial beef companies do to get massive economies of scale.

 Packaging and shipping.
 Getting frozen beef to your doorstep in perfect condition requires insulated packaging, dry ice, and reliable carriers.
-That's a real cost.
+That's a real cost in the supply chain.

-Here's what you're actually paying for: beef from cattle that lived on open Texas pasture their entire lives, raised by ranchers who are building soil health instead of depleting it, processed with care, and delivered directly to you with no middlemen marking it up along the way.
+Here's what you're actually paying for: beef from cattle that lived on open Texas pasture their entire lives, raised by ranchers who are building soil health instead of depleting it, processed with care, and delivered directly to you.
 When you compare the nutrition profile, the environmental impact, and the transparency — grocery store beef isn't actually cheaper.
 You're just paying the hidden costs somewhere else... with damages to our environment and our health as we age.

 Q: What bundles do you offer?